th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/verification_rulerequests.md

 </center>

 ### Locating unexpected messages
-If a message passed prefilter, but is not in the expected, it is considered as an extra message.
-The extra messages are located by setting the silence_check parameter to True or by the auto-silence-check-after-sequence-rule in check1 custom configuration.
+If a message passed pre-filter, but is not in the expected, it is considered as an extra message.
+The extra messages are located by setting the `silence_check` parameter to `True` or by the `auto-silence-check-after-sequence-rule` in the **check1** custom configuration.

 ![](/img/boxes/exactpro/check1/silencecheck.png "Figure 5.
 An extra message is identified by silence check ")
 <center>